Spencer Williams Jr.: Early career

-Williams (who was sometimes billed as Spencer Williams Jr.) was born in Vidalia, Louisiana, where the family lived on Magnolia Street.
-As a youngster, he attended Wards Academy in Natchez, Mississippi.

-He moved to New York City when he was a teenager and secured work as call boy for the theatrical impresario Oscar Hammerstein.
-During this period, he received mentoring as a comedian from the African American vaudeville star Bert Williams.
+Williams (sometimes billed as Spencer Williams Jr.) was born in Vidalia, Louisiana.
+He moved to New York City as a teenager and secured work as call boy for the theatrical impresario Oscar Hammerstein.
+During this period, he received mentoring in comedy from the African-American vaudeville star Bert Williams.

-Williams studied at the University of Minnesota and served in the U.S. Army during and after World War I, rising to the rank of sergeant major.
-During his military service, Williams traveled the world, serving as General Pershing's bugler while in Mexico before he was promoted to camp sergeant major.
-In 1917, Williams was sent to France to do intelligence work there.
-After World War I, Williams continued his military career; he was part of a unit whose job was to create war plans for the Southwestern United States, in case they might ever be needed.
+Williams studied at the University of Minnesota and served in the U.S. Army during and after World War I, rising to the rank of sergeant major, serving first as General Pershing's bugler in Mexico and, after promotion to sergeant major, as an intelligence officer in France.

 He arrived in Hollywood in 1923 and his involvement with films began by assisting with works by Octavus Roy Cohen.
 Williams snagged bit roles in motion pictures, including a part in the 1928 Buster Keaton film Steamboat Bill, Jr. He found steady work after arriving in California apart from a short period in 1926 where there were no roles for him; he then went to work as an immigration officer.
 In 1927, Williams was working for the First National Studio, going on location to Topaz, Arizona to shoot footage for a film called The River.